 Today, 100+ years after his birth, Bibendum stills appears all over the world.

-My favourite Bibendum appearance was undoubtedly in the 2009 film Logorama.
+A notable Bibendum appearance was in the 2009 film Logorama.